my-neme-eh-jeff/highly-scalable-goods-transport-app/README.md

 This project implements a complete ride-sharing platform with both frontend and backend components.
 The platform facilitates real-time ride booking, driver matching, location tracking, and payment processing through a microservices architecture and a modern web interface.

 ## 📐 Architecture
-Detailed System Design can be found in the [ARCHITECTURE.png](./ARCHITECTURE.png) file.
+Detailed System Design can be found in the [ARCHITECTURE.png](./ARCHITECTURE.png) file along with the reasoning behing it [here](https://docs.google.com/document/d/1k2rRMaz8bm45_f6i-2wglWUaDMv8CLnWnFlcAX-j-CE/edit?usp=sharing)
-Along with its explaination [here](https://docs.google.com/document/d/1k2rRMaz8bm45_f6i-2wglWUaDMv8CLnWnFlcAX-j-CE/edit?usp=sharing)

-View the complete system architecture diagram [here](https://excalidraw.com/#json=AAdmRY_7GbA_Niqt3iuET,HN-Y0n9DxFeS7x2KpTAzIg).
+You can also view complete system architecture diagram [here](https://excalidraw.com/#json=AAdmRY_7GbA_Niqt3iuET,HN-Y0n9DxFeS7x2KpTAzIg) in exalidraw.

 ## ✨ Key Features